-- $\circ$ $\,$ areas of regrowth vegetation, identified on the map as high-value regrowth vegetation, that- $\,$ - are any of the following: - (i) an endangered regional ecosystem; - (ii) an of concern regional ecosystem; - (iii) a least concern regional ecosystem; and - have not been cleared since 31 December 1989; and - particular watercourses in the Burdekin, Mackay Whitsunday and Wet Tropics catchments, identified on the map as regrowth watercourses; and - areas the chief executive decides under section 20AI to show on the map as high value regrowth vegetation.
+- o areas of regrowth vegetation, identified on the map as high-value regrowth vegetation, that- - are any of the following: - (i) an endangered regional ecosystem; - (ii) an of concern regional ecosystem; - (iii) a least concern regional ecosystem; and - have not been cleared since 31 December 1989; and - particular watercourses in the Burdekin, Mackay Whitsunday and Wet Tropics catchments, identified on the map as regrowth watercourses; and - areas the chief executive decides under section 20AI to show on the map as high value regrowth vegetation.

-remnant vegetation means vegetation, part of which forms the predominant canopy of the vegetation-
+remnant vegetation means vegetation, part of which forms the predominant canopy of the vegetationrelease of a contaminant into the environment includes:

-- o covering more than 50 % of the undisturbed predominant canopy; and - o averaging more than 70 % of the vegetation's undisturbed height; and - composed of species characteristic of the vegetation's undisturbed predominant canopy cover.
+- o covering more than 50 % of the undisturbed predominant canopy; and - o averaging more than 70 % of the vegetation's undisturbed height; and - o composed of species characteristic of the vegetation's undisturbed predominant canopy cover.